Dan + Shay: 2023–present: Bigger Houses and It’s Officially Christmas: The Double Album

 In July 2023, Dan + Shay revealed that they almost broke up after their 2021 tour.
 Dan Smyers stated, "I was in, like, the lowest low of my entire life.
 Came off the road, and I was like, 'Man, I f---ing hate music.
 I'm ready to quit".
 They also confirmed their fifth studio album, Bigger Houses and released three singles, "Save Me the Trouble", "Bigger Houses", and "Heartbreak on the Map" on July 14, 2023.
 The album was released on September 15, 2023.
 On October 17, 2024, Dan + Shay released their first Christmas album, It's Officially Christmas: The Double Album.

+The announced their sixth studio album, Young, would be released on August 21, 2026.

+On June 11, 2026, the band performed the Star Spangled Banner before the USA-Paraguay game at Sofi Stadium in Los Angeles, CA for the 2026 FIFA World Cup.

 In popular culture

 The Dan + Shay song "Stop Drop + Roll" was featured on the Nashville season two episode "Your Good Girl's Gonna Go Bad".
 They were also featured on The Bachelorette in an episode that aired on June 7, 2016.

 The duo also collaborated with violinist, dancer, and YouTuber Lindsey Stirling on a song from her third album Brave Enough.
 The song was entitled "Those Days", and the album was released on August 19, 2016.
 In 2017, the duo were featured on CMT Crossroads, along with Earth, Wind & Fire.

 In 2018, the duo was featured on The Voice with Chevel Shepherd.
 On May 19, 2019, the duo performed their song "Speechless" with American Idol Top 3 contestant Madison VanDenburg.
 In 2020, the duo was featured on The Not-Too-Late Show with Elmo!.
 In 2021, the duo was featured on The Voice for a second time as Blake Shelton's Battle advisors.
 In June 2023, it was announced that the duo would become coaches on the 25th season of The Voice as the first ever duo coach on the American version on the show.